 3) His knowledge is not deep, but very superficial.

-4) Raspberries this year are medium-sized, but sweet.
+4) This year’s raspberries are small, but sweet.

-In some cases, opposition can only be implied.
-Then the spelling not with adjectives depends on the meaning put into the word: the river is small (that is, small); the river is not big (here the speaker seems to argue with the statement that the river is big).
+In some cases, the opposition can only be implied.
+Then spelling not with adjectives depends on the meaning given to the word: the river is small (that is, small); the river is not big (here the speaker seems to be arguing with the statement that the river is big).

-Thus, if, in the absence of opposition, the presence of a feature is asserted, it is not written together with the adjective; if the feature is denied and the opposite is emphasized, it is not written separately.
+Thus, if in the absence of opposition the presence of a characteristic is asserted, it is not written together with the adjective; if the attribute is denied and the opposite is emphasized, it is not written separately.

-For consolidation, you can invite students to compose (orally) several sentences, so that not with the adjective it is written either together or separately.
+To consolidate, you can ask students to compose (orally) several sentences so that they are not written together or separately with an adjective.

-It is written separately not with possessive adjectives (not a cat breed, not a hunting rifle), with adjectives and adverbs in a comparative degree (no higher, no more beautiful, no more, no longer) and with short adjectives that are either not used in full form, or get a different meaning, or do not have a complete form at all: should not, do not have to, do not intend, wrong, not visible, not ready, disagree, not inclined, not happy, not necessary, not necessary, not averse.
+It is written separately not with possessive adjectives (not a cat breed, not a hunting rifle), with adjectives and adverbs in the comparative degree (not taller, not more beautiful, not more, not longer) and with short adjectives that are either not used in full form, or receive a different meaning, or do not have a full form at all: should not, is not obliged, does not intend, is not right, is not visible, is not ready, does not agree, is not inclined, is not happy, is not necessary, is not necessary, is not averse.

 In other cases, it is not a prefix and is written together.